hynespm/highly-available-jenkins-elasticbeanstalk-efs/README.md

-## Description : Collection of Cloudformation templates which outline how to setup a highly available Jenkins build server deployed to Elasticbeanstalk with a Elastic file system.
+## Description : Collection of Cloudformation templates which outline how to setup a highly available Jenkins build server deployed to Elastic Beanstalk backed by an Elastic file system.

 ## Author : Patrick Hynes